kenmalik/linear-solvers/README.md

 The following options adjust the behavior of the DR-BCG algorithm:

-- `DR_BCG_USE_THIN_QR`: Default `OFF`.
-Use Thin QR procedure rather than cuSOLVER's standard QR procedure for the factorization portions of DR-BCG.

 The following options build additional portions of the project.
 These are off by default:

 - `DR_BCG_BUILD_BENCHMARKS`